All Episodes

 You know, honestly, we weren't really even thinking about those other states.

-We would have stopped with Texas, but if you want to go, if you want to go full quiver, we'll give you all our arrows.
+But if you want to go full quiver, we'll give you all our arrows.

 Sure, why not?

-You know, that's a funny narrative.
+It's a funny narrative.

-Well, for my other favorite funny story of the day.
+Well, for my other favorite funny story of the day, these are good Saturday stories, not too serious.

 Well, it's very serious for this one person.

-I think that's the guy, and uh then you know the lawyers and everybody said no, he's that's he can't go back there.
+And then, you know, the lawyers and everybody said, no, he can't go back there.

-That's the one place he can't go back to, and then they couldn't figure out where to deport him to, because it was okay to deport him, but they you know it would depend where he got deported.
+And then they couldn't figure out where to deport him to because it was okay to deport him, but they, you know, it would depend where he got deported.

-And then I guess uh he gave them a list, gave the government a list of over 20 countries that he thought he didn't want to be deported to because they would torture him.
+And then I guess he gave them a list, gave the government a list of over 20 countries that he thought he didn't want to be deported to because they would torture him.

-It's a really really small African country.
+It's a really, really small African country.

 Like somebody with a sense of humor came up with this.